Astrophysics vs Astronomy: The Difference

 I once thought that these were the same things.
 Now I realise they are quite different.

-My passion for astrophotography has sparked my interest in cosmology, celestial events, and the Earth.
+My passion for astrophotography and astronomy art has sparked my interest in cosmology, celestial events, and the Earth.
 I watch videos on YouTube about astrophysics vs astronomy to help update my knowledge.
 Reading the latest space news online is a great way to stay informed during this fascinating time of discovery!

 In this post, we’ll compare the fields of cosmology and astrophysics and look at how the work of an astronomer and an astrophysicist in outer space differs.
 We’ll also explore the similarities between them when studying celestial events and the concept of time.